 Directions:

-- Follow the preparation steps outlined earlier to create your shrimp patties, combining shrimp, breadcrumbs, green onions, garlic, lemon juice, salt, and pepper.
+- Chop or pulse the shrimp then mix with breadcrumbs, green onions, garlic, lemon juice, salt, and pepper.

-- Form the mixture into patties and chill them for 30 minutes.
+- Form patties and chill them for about 30 minutes so they dont fall apart.

-- Cook the patties on a preheated skillet for about 4-5 minutes on each side until golden brown and fully cooked.
+- Cook on a hot skillet for 4–5 minutes each side until golden and done.

 Cooking Tips: